Azure/terraform-provider-alz/docs/data-sources/archetype.md

 Optional:

 - `in` (Set of String) The list of values that the selector will match.
 The values are the policy definition reference ids.
-Conflicts with `in`.
+Conflicts with `not_in`.
 - `not_in` (Set of String) The list of values that the selector will not match.
 The values are the policy definition reference ids.
 Conflicts with `in`.